timdecode/LifeBrush/README.md

 # LifeBrush
 <img align="right" src="LifeBrush/docs/lifebrush_github_intro.gif">

 LifeBrush is a VR environment for creating interactive biomolecular illustrative simulations in the Unreal Engine 4 Editor.
 On the right is a clip showing a mitochondrion being painted and simulated within VR.

-The generative brushes use discrete element texture synthesis to synthesize molecules on surfaces and in space.
-We have also developed a agent-based modeling framework around our implementation of Entity-Component-System (ECS) that can simulate 10,000 agents at 90 fps within Unreal.
-We bypass Unreal's traditional agent-component architecture to achieve these results.
+The generative brush uses discrete element texture synthesis to generate molecules on surfaces and in space.
+We have also developed an agent-based modeling framework around our implementation of an Entity-Component-System (ECS) that can simulate 10,000 agents at 90 fps within Unreal.
+We bypass Unreal's traditional agent-component architecture to achieve that performance, we also use Nvidia's GPU Flex particle physics engines to process collisions on the GPU.

 The C++ agent framework is based on an Entity-Component-System that we developed for Unreal Engine.
 Components are compact C++ structs.
 Entities organize multiple components into a single entity.
 We do not use Unreal's actor-component model because it cannot handle very large numbers of agents.
 Our ECS is the basis of our brush-based synthesis framework for painting agents and for simulating them.